0chain/zboxcli/README.md

 ## 3-Layer Security

-Züs offers a three-tiered security system to safeguard your data:
+Züs offers a three-layered security to safeguard your data:

 🔒 **Fragmentation**: Züs implements a robust security measure involving the strategic fragmentation of data.
 This process involves breaking down files into smaller, dispersed fragments distributed across multiple locations.
 This methodology not only strengthens data security but also mitigates the risk of a single point of failure.
 By avoiding consolidating data in a singular vulnerable location, Züs ensures enhanced protection.